meantonal/documentation/README.md

 Static assets, like favicons, can be placed in the `public/` directory.

 The project includes [Tailwind CSS](https://starlight.astro.build/guides/css-and-tailwind/#tailwind-css) for styling.
-Customize your design by modifying `src/styles/global.css`.
+Customize by modifying `src/styles/global.css`.

-## 🧞 Commands
+## Commands

 All commands are run from the root of the project, from a terminal: